rlneumiller/oli/docs/src/api.md

 ## Security Considerations

-- The Oli server should be treated as a trusted component in your application architecture
+- The oli server should be treated as a trusted component in your application architecture
 - No built-in authentication is provided; the client is responsible for security
 - Consider running the server in a sandboxed environment for additional security
 - API keys for language models are passed via environment variables

 ## Extending the API

-The Oli server can be extended with additional methods by modifying the main.rs file and registering new API methods.
+The oli server can be extended with additional methods by modifying the main.rs file and registering new API methods.
 This allows for customization to support specific use cases like language server protocol integration or MCP server capabilities.